aquasecurity/trivy/docs/docs/references/configuration/cli/trivy_kubernetes.md

       --skip-db-update                    skip updating vulnerability database
-      --skip-dirs strings                 specify the directories or glob patterns to skip --skip-files strings                specify the files or glob patterns to skip --skip-java-db-update               skip updating Java index database
+      --skip-dirs strings                 specify the directories or glob patterns to skip --skip-files strings                specify the files or glob patterns to skip --skip-images                       skip the downloading and scanning of images (vulnerabilities and secrets) in the cluster resources
+      --skip-java-db-update               skip updating Java index database
       --skip-policy-update                skip fetching rego policy updates -t, --template string                   output template